lart-bangor/research-assistant/docs/source/users/collecting-data.rst

 Collecting Data
 ===============

-Commencing data collection and gaining consent
+Starting data collection and obtaining consent
 ----------------------------------------------
 There are two possible paths available to the researcher to collect data with the L’ART Research Client.
 Your preference will depend on how you wish to obtain informed consent from your participants.